Neuronal Spike Trains as Functional-Analytic Distributions: Representation, Analysis, and Significance: Schwartz distributions

 Let $f:\mathbb{R}\to\mathbb{R}$ represent a classical Lebesgue function (see Section \ref{sec:dirac.not.f}).
 We define the support of such a function $\mathrm{supp}(f)$, as the closure of the subset of the domain on which $f$ is nonzero:

-There is a subtle yet critical notion here that can easily be missed.
 This definition relies on pointwise values.
-The support is defined as a subset of the function’s domain (the subset where it is nonzero), and includes boundary points wherever the function is nonzero arbitrarily close to them.
+The support is defined as a subset of the function's domain (the subset where it is nonzero), and includes boundary points wherever the function is nonzero arbitrarily close to them.
 This means that support is not defined by where a function is nonzero at that exact point.
 It is defined by where it is nonzero \textit{arbitrarily close to that point}.
-Or put another way, a point in the domain of $f(t)$ belongs to the support if the function cannot be made identically zero in any arbitrarily small neighborhood around that point.
+A point in the domain of $f(t)$ belongs to the support if the function cannot be made identically zero in any arbitrarily small neighborhood around that point.
 This definition is designed to capture the notion of local influence, not pointwise values of $f(t)$ for some value of $t$.
-If this was not the case, and we attempted to define support on a pointwise basis for all nonzero values, i.e., $\{t : f(t)\neq 0\}$, then boudary points would be arbitrarily excluded, since any nonzero value of $f(t)$ could be made to approach the boundary point as close as we like.
-There would be no way to non-arbitrarily define where the function goes from being nonzero to zero.
-This would produce downstream inconsistencies.
-For example, integration by parts would fail.
-And, most importantly for us in this paper, the definition of support would not generalize to Schwartz distributions.
+If this was not the case, and we attempted to define support on a pointwise basis for all nonzero values, i.e., $\{t : f(t)\neq 0\}$, then boundary points would be arbitrarily excluded, since any nonzero value of $f(t)$ could be made to approach the boundary point as close as we like.

 For example, if $f(t)=e^{-t^2}$, then $f(t)\neq 0$ for all $t$, so $\mathrm{supp}(f)=\mathbb{R}$.
 Given some other function $f(t)$ that is zero outside the closed interval $[a,b]$, its support is $\mathrm{supp}(f)=[a,b]$.